guilantorres/device-service/README.md

 * **Observability:** Implement **Spring Boot Actuator** with **Micrometer** to export metrics to Prometheus/Grafana.
 Add Distributed Tracing (OpenTelemetry) to track requests across services.
-* **Security:** Implement **OAuth2 Resource Server/Spring Security** to secure endpoints, allowing only authenticated clients/users to perform state-changing operations (POST, PUT, DELETE).
+* **Security:** Implement **OAuth2 Resource Server/Spring Security** to secure endpoints, allowing only authenticated clients/users to perform state-changing operations.
 * **CI/CD Pipeline:** Create a GitHub Actions workflow to automatically run unit tests, build the Docker image, and push it to a registry upon every push to `main`.
 * **Soft Deletes:** Instead of physically removing records (`DELETE`), implement a logical